The Electric Astrolabe

 The Electric Astrolabe has been used by thousands of individuals and schools around the world and, as far as I know, has never caused a computer related problem.
 It is very easy to install and use, but it does incorporate some rather sophisticated facilities related to time and planetary positions.
 It has been proven to be a very effective learning tool for astrolabes, positional astronomy and the principles of timekeeping, but experience has shown that it actually helps to read the user's guide.
 I would appreciate a note if you use The Electric Astrolabe in a public display, school or mention it in a newsletter or other publication.
 There is no charge for any use, but I like to keep track of where and how it is used.

 You can download The Electric Astrolabe and documentation if you want to try it out (last updated July 24, 2013).
 You can also download just the executable file (astro.zip) to get the latest version if you already have the user's guide.
 The latest updates include higher precision display of Delta-T and a change to make manual mode date and time display better under DOSBox.
-The program is very stable and is not updated very often.
+The program is very stable and will no longer be updated.

 The Electric Astrolabe is completely free, not shareware, and is distributed as a courtesy with no warranty of any kind.
 The download file (astrolab.zip) is a .zip file of about 920 Kb. astro.zip is about 72Kb.
 Installation is trivial.
 Simply copy the downloaded file to a new folder and unzip the file. astrolab.zip will expand into the executable program (astro.exe), the user's guide (using.pdf) and several other files that are described in the installation instructions (eainstall.doc).
 The user's guide is 115 pages.
 Unzipping astro.zip will result in the executable program (astro.exe).
 You can run the program from this file, but you will find it to be a bit difficult to use without the user's guide.